celestiaorg/docs/docs/developers/overview.md

 It includes:

-* How To Create A Celestia Wallet
+* How to create A Celestia wallet
-* How To Interact With The Data Availability API
+* How to interact with the data availability API
-* How To Deploy Sovereign Rollups with [Rollkit](https://rollkit.dev)
+* How to deploy sovereign rollups with [Rollkit](https://rollkit.dev)